 - Increasing fuel efficiency in transportation (opportunity)

-Procter & Gamble has opportunity to increase its revenues from online sales, based on a growing global online market.
-In addition, the company can improve its business efficiencies through automation.
-This technological external factor should influence strategic decisions in Procter & Gamble’s operations management.
+Procter & Gamble has growth opportunities to increase its revenues from online sales, based on a growing global online market.
+In addition, the company can improve its business efficiency through automation.
+In this PESTLE analysis, such an external factor influences strategic decisions in Procter & Gamble’s operations management.
 For example, the company’s operations managers can include business automation in solutions to maximize productivity.
 On the other hand, the increasing fuel efficiency in transportation supports Procter & Gamble’s efforts to minimize the costs involved in its supply chain and consumer goods distribution network.
 This external factor promotes cost-effectiveness in P&G’s remote or macro-environment.
-Based on this element of the PESTEL/PESTLE analysis, technological trends can support Procter & Gamble’s growth.
+Based on this element of the PESTEL analysis, technological trends can support Procter & Gamble’s growth.

 Ecological/Environmental Factors

 The situation of the natural environment impacts how Procter & Gamble satisfies its consumer goods business goals and objectives.
-In this element of the PESTEL/PESTLE Analysis framework, ecological changes and issues are considered.
-The Procter & Gamble Company needs to develop suitable approaches to address the following ecological external factors in its remote or macro-environment:
+In this element of the PESTEL/PESTLE analysis, ecological changes and issues are considered.
+The Procter & Gamble Company needs to develop suitable approaches to address the following ecological factors in its remote or macro-environment:

-- Growing opposition to forest conversion to oil palm plantations (threat)
+- Growing opposition to forest conversion into oil palm plantations (threat)

 - Changing weather patterns and linked effects on farming (threat)